Muterra/doc-golix/yellowpaper.md

 **Notes:**

 + (At some point there will need to be an SP discovery protocol)
-+ (At some point there will need to be a definition of the transport interface -- aka what criteria a transport mechanism must satisfy to support the muse)
++ (At some point there will need to be a definition of the transport interface -- aka what criteria a transport mechanism must satisfy to support the muse protocol)
 + SP "peering" agreements are handled independently of the protocol.
 + This works on an unsecured bytestream, including those with relays.